 I am not questioning whether or not the band's grief was legitimate.

-The problem I have throughout Matt's statement, besides the fact its been almost three years for seemingly simple details to be shared with the public, and especially at the end, are elements of convince-not-convey.
-An abundance of words or details used for validity, rather than just simply stating the time and place of where they were.
+The problem I have throughout Matt's statement, besides the fact it's been almost three years for seemingly simple and innocent details to be shared with the public, are elements of convince-not-convey.
+An abundance of words and details used for validity, rather than keeping his statement short and simple.

 Matt's statement is within a LEGAL RESPONSE to Vicky's lawsuit against Soundgarden.
 Why explain now in minor detail of the band's whereabouts in the wake of Chris's passing?
 Why mention any of that at all?

 Had Vicky not filed a lawsuit against the surviving members of Soundgarden, would we eventually know the details of their whereabouts after the final concert?